grnydawn/miles-credit/config/README.md

 # AI Weather Prediction Models in CREDIT

 This document provides a detailed guide on how to define, train, and use AI weather prediction models in CREDIT.
 The following sections cover workspace setup, data handling, training, model configuration, loss functions, prediction settings, and PBS script configurations.
+Documentation is also provided in `example.yml`.

 ## Workspace Configuration

 * **Workspace Location**:
-  * The location to save your workspace.
+  * `save_loc` defines the location to save your workspace.
 It will contain the PBS script, a copy of this configuration file, model weights, and the `training_log.csv`.
 If the specified location does not exist, it will be created automatically.
   * `save_loc`: `/glade/work/$USER/CREDIT_runs/fuxi_6h/`
 * **Random Seed**: Set a random seed for reproducibility.
   * `seed`: 1000